- Welcome to Azion Docs

 - Select the Headers tab.

-The cache information will appear according to the following fields:
+The cache indicators will appear according to the following headers:

 |X-Cache-File||Cache file of the object, consisting of the md5 of the cache key.|